potatochip/potatochip.github.io/_posts/blog/2015-4-14-What-not-to-do.md

 ---
 layout: post
 title: What not to do
+excerpt: A brief how-to on how to waste time.
 tags: [Metis]
 categories: blog
+share: true
+comments: true
 ---

 Yesterday, we were assigned to scrape movie data from a website.
 I was impatient and wanted to jump right in without thoroughly going over the actual website.